yogeshwar607/shreemoryacabs/docs/REVIEW_COLLECTION_STRATEGY.md

 ```
 Hi [Customer Name]!

-This was your [5th/10th] trip with GreenEVCabs - thank you for your continued trust! 🙏
+This was your [5th/10th] trip with Shree Morya Cabs - thank you for your continued trust! 🙏

 Since you're now a regular traveler with us, your review would mean the world to our team.
 Could you share what keeps you coming back?